victorhponcec/tutorial-aws-vpc-internet-gateway/README.md

 # Create a VPC and Subnet

-We are going to create a custom VPC and an Availability Zone to host our infrastructure.
+We are going to create a custom VPC and public subnet to host our infrastructure.

 ```
 #VPC